resibots/blackdrops/docs/dart_tutorial.md

 #### Defining random and learning episodes

-We should use at least 2 random trials and something like 30 learning episodes.
+Around 2 random trials and 15 learning episodes should be enough to learn the task in most of the cases.

 #### Compiling and running your scenario